Improved Regularization and Robustness for Fine-tuning in Neural Networks: Conclusion

 \section{Conclusion}

 This paper studied regularization methods for fine-tuning as well as their robustness properties.
 We investigated the generalization error of fine-tuning using PAC-Bayesian techniques.
 This leads to two empirical measures, which we empirically computed.
 The analysis inspired us to consider layer-wise regularization for fine-tuning.
-This approach performs well on both pre-trained ResNets and ViTs; we have found the fine-tuned distance using vanilla fine-tuning and encoded the distance patterns in layer-wise regularization.
+This approach performs well on both pre-trained ResNets and ViTs; we have found that fine-tuning using vanilla fine-tuning yields the best results, and we have encoded the distance patterns in layer-wise regularization.
 We then evaluated the performance of regularized fine-tuning from noisy labels.
-We proposed a self label-correction and label-reweighting approach in the noisy setting.
-We found that regularization and self-labeling complement each other in our experiments, leading to significant improvement over previous methods, which either use regularization methods or use self-labeling methods but not both.
-We discuss the limitation of our work in Section \ref{sec_limit}.

-\textbf{Negative societal impacts.} Our work concerns the theory and the empirical performance of fine-tuning for transfer learning.
-Due to its technical nature, there is very little negative societal impact.
-Since transfer learning is commonly used in practice, one avenue that deserves attention for these applications is to carefully evaluate bias or fairness metrics before applying our proposed approaches.
+We proposed a self-label-correction and label-reweighting approach in the noisy setting.
+In a follow-up paper \cite{ju2022robust}, we improve upon our theoretical result in Theorem \ref{thm_fnn} and derive an improved Hessian-based generalization bound, which leads to non-vacuous bounds when measured in practice.

-\textbf{Acknowledgment.} Thanks to the anonymous reviewers and the area chairs for carefully reading through our work and providing constructive feedback.
+\paragraph{Acknowledgment.} Thanks to the anonymous reviewers and the area chairs for carefully reading through our work and providing constructive feedback.
 Thanks to the program committee chairs for communicating with us regarding an omitted factor in equation \eqref{eq_concentra}, which we have added in the current version.
-HZ is grateful to Sen Wu and Chris R\'e for stimulating discussions.
-HZ is supported by Northeastern University's Khoury seed/proof-of-concept grant.
+H. Z. would like to acknowledge Sen Wu and Christopher R\'e for several discussions related to this work.
+This work has been partially supported by Northeastern University's Khoury seed/proof-of-concept grant.